shanekeran/dublin-unlocked/README.md

     </details>

 2. Animated gallery displaying incorrectly on some browsers.
-    This was fixed by removing the webkit vender prefix on the animation properties.
+    This was fixed by removing the webkit vendor prefix on the animation properties.

 3. Parallax images displaying incorrectly on Safari.
     Image was static, zoomed in and pixelated.
 Fixed by adding in code found on Stack Overflow.